defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ```
 At this point, a teammate of mine discovered the `LogFile` parameter in the `clean.ini` file was vulnerable to command injection.
 The `powershell` script called `dellog.ps1` was used to wipe the log file, but used the `LogFile` parameter to pipe output.
 This leaves it vulnerable to arbitrary command injection after writing.

 At this point, the `winrm` shell by `alamot` was running a bit too slow for my taste, so I upgraded to an <a href="https://github.com/Hackplayers/evil-winrm">evil-winrm</a> shell instead.
-This shell is created by another fellow Hack The Box member, and offers upload/download capabilities as well as some other cool usability features.
+This shell was created by another fellow Hack The Box member, and offers upload/download capabilities as well as some other cool usability features.

 ```bash
 ➜  HACKBACK proxychains evil-winrm -u simple -p 'ZonoProprioZomaro:-(' -i 127.0.0.1